ptrooms/smarthome/extensions/binding/org.eclipse.smarthome.binding.openweathermap/README.md

 The binding tries to request daily forecast data from the OpenWeatherMap API.
 If the request fails, all daily forecast channel groups will be removed from the thing and further request will be omitted.

-### Current UV Index And Forceast

-The third thing `uvindex` supports the [current UV Index](https://openweathermap.org/api/uvi#current) and [forecasted UV Index](https://openweathermap.org/api/uvi#forecast) for a specific location.
-It requires coordinates of the location of your interest.
-You can add as much `uvindex` things for different locations to your setup as you like to observe.

 ## Discovery

-If a system location is set, a "Local Weather And Forecast" (`weather-and-forecast`) thing and "Local UV Index" (`uvindex`) thing will be automatically discovered for this location.
+If a system location is set, a "Local Weather And Forecast" (`weather-and-forecast`) thing will be automatically discovered for this location.
-Once the system location will be changed, the background discovery updates the configuration of both things accordingly.
+Once the system location will be changed, the background discovery updates the configuration of "Local Weather And Forecast" accordingly.

 ## Thing Configuration